heriram/asterixdb/asterix-doc/src/site/markdown/feeds/tutorial.md

 - *recover.soft.failure*:  Set to true if the feed must attempt to survive a hardware failures (loss of AsterixDB node(s)).
 A false value permits the early termination of a feed in the event of a hardware failure (Default: false)

 Note that the end user may choose to form a custom policy.
-E.g. it is possible in AsterixDB to create a custom policy that spills excess records to disk and subsequently resorts to throttling if the spillage crosses a configured threshold.
-In all cases, the desired ingestion policy is specified as part of the connect feed statement (Figure 9) or else the ‘Basic’ policy will be chosen as the default.
+For example, it is possible in AsterixDB to create a custom policy that spills excess records to disk and subsequently resorts to throttling if the spillage crosses a configured threshold.
+In all cases, the desired ingestion policy is specified as part of the `connect feed` statement or else the "Basic" policy will be chosen as the default.
 It is worth noting that a feed can be connected to a dataset at any time, which is independent from other related feeds in the hierarchy.

+        use dataverse feeds;

         connect feed TwitterFeed to dataset Tweets
         using policy Basic ;